thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 ##### Switzerland or Skyrim?
 Who can tell?

 I also got to experience [Raclette][raclette] for the first (and still only) time.
 Damn that shit is cool.
-Oh, and her father had some studio space with two drum sets, so he and I had a my first (and still only) drum-off!
+Oh, and Francesca's father had some studio space with two drum sets, so he and I had a my first (and still only) drum-off!

 It's difficult to describe this country in a way that gives it justice, but it definitely gets my recommendation of something that should be seen at least